-- Performance gaps: the detailed data analysis showed that student groups, such as economically disadvantaged, ELs, and special education, had lower outcomes than other students - Controled for student and district characteristics, including student race and ethnicity, average teacher experience, average class size, millage rates, population density, and proximity to urbanized areas
+The detailed data analysis showed that student groups, such as economically disadvantaged, ELs, and special education, had lower outcomes than other students in the state.
+This was true when controlling for student and district characteristics, including student race and ethnicity, average teacher experience, average class size, millage rates, population density, and proximity to urbanized areas.
+Table 11.1 presents the proficiency rates of each student group versus the relevant comparison group, and the percentage point gap between them.